Help Center

 1. Allowing users to search for products within specific categories, such as clothing, electronics, or home goods.

-2. Search by keywords, which is more about the keywords in the product name and description, to search for phrases, e.g., “blue dress” or “wireless headphones.”
+2. Search by keywords, focusing on those in the product name and description, to find phrases like “blue dress” or “wireless headphones.”

 3. Selecting specific product attributes so users can refine their search based on specific product attributes, such as size, color, or material.
 This can be implemented using a Search filter, but a Select filter might be a better option.